juxt/yada/dev/resources/user-guide.md

 <example ref="ServerSentEventsDefaultContentType"/>

-Of course, all the parts of yada you've learned up until now, such as access control, can be added to the resource map.
+Of course, all the parts of yada you've learned up until now, such as access control, can be added to the resource description.
 (Contrast that with web-sockets, where you'd have to design and implement your own bespoke security system.)

 ## Custom responses

 It's usually better to allow yada to set the status and headers automatically, but there are times when you need this control.
-Therefore, it's possible in a resource map to specify the status directly, with the __:status__ entry, which can be a constant or function.
+Therefore, it's possible in a resource description to specify the status directly, with the __:status__ entry, which can be a constant or function.

 <example ref="CustomStatus"/>